 As part of enhancing the women's and families experience at Walsall Healthcare NHS Trust, we have an MVP lead that is very active and involved in trying to support maternity services within the Trust.
 The MVP lead has recently appointed a deputy to support the role and the Trust to develop initiatives to ensure that the women have an experience that is second to none.
 The maternity service hosts a monthly meeting whereby service users, MVP members and maternity staff can get together to look at the service as a whole.
 During these meetings the friends and family test results are discussed we have also shared the Trust CQC Patient Experience results with them and proposed actions.
-Developments and conversations about the service are also the shop, and who only have five minutes spare, please keep it going!
+Developments and conversations about the service are also spare, please keep it going!